 This is a Highly Sensitive Position and a satisfactory Criminal Record Check, along with a clear Vulnerable Sector Check is required.

-This is a Senior Management position reporting directly to Executive Director, Kivalliq.
-The Director Health Programs provides clinical and administrative leadership and direction to primary care teams in the region.
+The Director Health Programs is a member of the senior regional management team who reports to the regional Executive Director.
+The Director provides clinic and administrative leadership and direction to primary care teams in the region.
 These programs include primary health care, public health, health promotion, and midwifery services.
-The Director is accountable for the operating budgets as well as the forecasting of staffing and capital needs for the community health services, midwifery and population health programs.
+The Director is accountable for the operating budgets as well as the forecasting of staffing and capital needs for the community health services, midwifery, and population health programs.
 This position also represents the Department on various committees, task forces and working groups at both the regional and territorial level.
-You will is responsible for effectively managing Community Health Centres, the Regional Population Health team and maternal newborn services, home and community care and continuing care centres as assigned by their supervisor as part of an integrated regional Health system.
-You will also expected to provide leadership and direction to ensure that Inuit Societal Values are integrated into the workplace culture and day to day operations.
-This requires building awareness and open dialogue regarding Inuit Societal Values, engaging patients and staff in providing feedback and setting priorities, measuring progress and making improvements, as well as leading by example.
+Communities health centres reporting in to this position are Pangnirtung, Kimmirut, and Kinngait as well as the regional manager of population health.